7Magic7Mike7/Qrogue/Next steps.md

 - ChallengeRooms: only use 3 gates, only 1 Hadamard, only 3 adaptions, ...

 # Finished #
-- raise Errors in Logger instead of arbitrary positions so we can actually log them!
+- raise Errors in Logger instead of arbitrary positions, so we can actually log them!
 - implement normal Game Mode (playing without Tutorial Stuff on generated (?)
 Map)
   - [x] make chance parameter of WildRooms more stable so 0.7 means 70% of all Tiles in the Room are Enemies